Yukon Explorer: Youth Leadership Camp

 - Skill development with outdoor recreational activities (i.e. camping, canoeing, hiking and orienteering)

-- A fully guided canoe trip down the Yukon River, travelling at 12km an hour and winding through over a thousand river islands
+- A fully supervised canoe trip down the Yukon River, travelling at 8-12km an hour and winding through hundreds of river islands

-- Visit historic Fort Selkirk and where they film Yukon Gold
+- Visit historic Fort Selkirk and connect with Fort Selkirk First Nations.

 It's a Life Changing Experience